CBT

 I am not anti-medication.
 I am against pretending it's enough on its own.

-Medication quiets the storm.
-CBT teaches you what the storm actually is — and how to stop needing it to pass before you can function.
+Medication can quiet the storm.
+CBT helps you understand what the storm actually is and how to stop waiting for perfect calm before you can function.

 // A Body-First Tool for Catching the Loop

-If you're anything like me, catching the thought before it executes feels impossible — like trying to grab smoke.
+If you're anything like me, catching the thought before it executes can feel impossible, like trying to grab smoke.
 The loop moves faster than conscious attention, and by the time you realize what's happening, the behaviour is already underway.
 This system is for that problem specifically: using the body as the entry point when the mind is moving too fast to intercept.

 • Notice the emotion in your body first: Start with what you can actually catch.
-For me it was the fight-or-flight surge — chest tightening, heart rate spiking, a sudden restlessness with nowhere to go.
+For me it was the fight-or-flight surge: chest tightening, heart rate spiking, a sudden restlessness with nowhere to go.
 Yours might be a stomach drop, a jaw that locks, shoulders that climb toward your ears, or heat that crawls up the back of your neck.
 The signals are yours and they're specific.
-Learn them like you'd learn a language — because that's exactly what they are.
+Learn them like you would learn a language, because that is exactly what they are.

 • Ask: "What just happened?"
 Run a quick scan.
 Sometimes the trigger is obvious.
-Sometimes it's subtle — a tone of voice, a smell that belongs to a different decade, a reminder you didn't consciously register.
+Sometimes it is subtle: a tone of voice, a smell that belongs to a different decade, a reminder you didn't consciously register.
 And sometimes there's nothing identifiable at all.
 That's fine.
-The point isn't to solve it immediately — it's to slow down enough to look.
+The point is not to solve it immediately.
+It is to slow down enough to look.

 • Test the thought: Hold it up and examine it.
 What's the evidence for it?
 What's the evidence against?
 If my emotional reaction is running at a 9 and the actual situation is a 2, that mismatch is the distortion announcing itself.
-You don't need to identify the cognitive pattern — you just need to notice the math doesn't add up.
+You do not need to identify the cognitive pattern.
+You just need to notice the math does not add up.
 Logic back in the loop, emotion loses its grip.

 • Test the mismatch: Ask directly: does this level of reaction make sense for what actually just happened?
 For me, the answer was no about 99% of the time.
 When I couldn't find a cause, I coached myself: "I'm okay."
 "I'm safe right now."
 Simple.
 Almost embarrassingly simple.
 But telling the nervous system directly that the emergency is over is often exactly what it needs to hear.